 The festival received the Governor’s Award for Arts and Culture in 1998 and the Great Lakes Community Arts Award from the Michigan Association of Community Arts Agencies in 2003.
 The festival earned the first direct grant ever awarded to an Upper Peninsula arts organization by the National Endowment for the Arts for The Children of the Keweenaw (2001).

 The festival is governed by a volunteer Board of Trustees.
-Its artistic director is Joel Neves, director of orchestral activities at Michigan Tech and national president-elect of the College Orchestra Directors Association (CODA) (2016-current).
-Past artistic directors include Donald Schleicher, director of orchestral studies at University of Illinois (2015); Joshua Major, head of opera studies at New England Conservatory of Music (2003-2014); Christopher Mattaliano, general director at Portland Opera (2001-2002); and Laura Jean Deming, cellist, Lyric Opera of Chicago (1991-2000).
+Past artistic directors include Joel Neves, director of orchestral activities at Michigan Tech and national president-elect of the College Orchestra Directors Association (CODA) (2016-2018), Donald Schleicher, director of orchestral studies at University of Illinois (2015); Joshua Major, head of opera studies at New England Conservatory of Music (2003-2014); Christopher Mattaliano, general director at Portland Opera (2001-2002); and Laura Jean Deming, cellist, Lyric Opera of Chicago (1991-2000).

 The festival has a small and dedicated year-round staff (including executive director, Douglas Day) and has been blessed with large numbers of dedicated volunteers.